doolingdavidrs21/api-book-part-one/README.md

 # API Portfolio Project
 This project demonstrates API coding best practices using Python and FastAPI.

 This project was built from examples from the book [Hands-On APIs For API and Data Science](https://handsonapibook.com/).

- Testing editing markdown files within VS Code.
-Again.